 As the Covid-19 pandemic sweeps the globe, people are being told to self-isolate and work from home.
 For some, this is nothing new as they’ve been part of work from home companies for years now.
-Yet for others, working remotely is an entirely new concept.
-Thus, we hope the following work from home statistics will help ease your mind and prepare you better for the weeks to come.
-Telecommuting, productivity, overhead costs, and general facts about the virtual workers of America, are just some of the things we’ll briefly cover in this article.
+Yet, for others, working remotely is an entirely new concept.
+Thus, we hope the following work from home statistics will help ease your mind and help you realize you are not alone.
+Telecommuting, productivity, overhead costs, and general facts about the virtual workers of America are just some of the things we’ll briefly cover in this article.

 So, take a moment of your time and be sure to go through these most interesting stats and facts we’ve laid out for you below:

-- In a recent survey, 30% of people stated they worked remotely full-time.
+- In a recent survey, 71% of people stated they worked remotely.

 - About 80% of workers want to be able to work from home from time to time (at the very least).

 - Given the chance, 35% of employees would take another job that allowed them to work from home (full-time), statistics on working from home indicate.